Tips on Moving to Charleston, SC: Moving Guide

 Nobody likes looking for apartments, but there are some fairly decent sites out there that’ll at least help you narrow things down to the best available candidates.

-Below you’ll find a selection of sites we’ve found to be the most useful in filtering places by price, amenities, location, and any other specification you have.
+Below you’ll find a selection of sites we’ve found to be the most useful in filtering places by price, amenities, location, and any other specifications you have.

-As of the early months of 2018, the rental market in Charleston appears to be fairly stable.
+As of 2021, the rental market in Charleston appears to be fairly stable.

-The average rent in Charleston has decreased by 0.3% between 2017 and 2018 after having hovered around the same general price throughout the previous year.
+The average rent in Charleston has increased 9% over the past year after having hovered around the same general price from previous years.

 South Carolina Rental Laws